 If you have questions about their decision, you can call the genetics clinic.
 The letter they send usually includes a contact number for a genetics specialist.

-If another diagnosis of cancer is made in your family in the future, talk to your GP again.
+If your family has another diagnosis of cancer in the future, talk to your GP again.
 This may give them more information to check your level of risk.

 During the meeting, you will be able to discuss:

-- whether a genetic test is possible and useful in your situation
+- whether genetic testing is possible and useful in your situation

 - the benefits and limits of genetic testing

 You will get information about symptoms of cancer, cancer screening and risk-reducing treatments.